The surf pool powered by human muscles

 The 20-meter wave pool produced a two-footer that could be ridden for 10 seconds.
 With a few tweaks, "Fred's Wave" got better.

-Now, the inventor/entrepreneur wants to attract Indonesian investors for its completion.
+Now, the inventor/entrepreneur wants to attract Indonesian investors to complete the project.

 The low-energy wave pool will also add sandbags to improve the quality of the ride.